-Li Binyuan (1985, China) graduated from the Sculpture Department at the Central Academy of Fine Arts in 2011.
-He currently lives and works in Beijing.
+Li Binyuan (1985, China) graduated from his studies of sculpture in 2011 at the Central Academy of Fine Arts in Beijing, where he now lives and works.
 Binyuan belongs to the so-called ‘new generation’ of Chinese artists, whose work draws upon the codes and techniques of the experimental Chinese art scene of the 1980s and ’90s.
 His performances explore China’s changing socioeconomic landscape.
 Li Binyuan’s practice is an exploration of spatial systems and the possibilities for action within a space.
 For him, space is a physical and socio-political entity.
 In his work, space is created based on the artist’s plan, presenting completely new meanings and energies.
 Through his personal interventions, Li invites viewers to reconsider appropriate and legitimate boundaries, casting further doubt on common sense as a medium of control.

 Certain hormones are released under physical activity, especially dopamine, serotonin, endorphins and adrenaline.
 High levels of these hormones produce a sense of awareness and of wellbeing.
 From nature’s side a certain sense of gratification is often characteristic in the aftermath of physical struggle or physical exhaustion.
 Typically, we see this among athletes and in sports or in adrenaline triggering activities such as basejumping , but also in people who have been under severe stress.
 This occurrence is also evident in the works of Chinese artist Li Binyuan.